prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

-### LiveIntent ID
+### LiveIntent nonID

 LiveIntent offers audience resolution by leveraging our next-generation identity solutions.
 The LiveIntent identity graph is built around a people-based set of data that is authenticated daily through active engagements with email newsletters and media across the web.
-The LiveIntent ID is a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.
+The LiveIntent nonID is a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.

-There are two ways to build your Prebid.js package to include the LiveIntent ID:
+There are two ways to build your Prebid.js package to include the LiveIntent nonID:
-* the standard version which allows publishers to include the module with full functionalities, like hashing email adresses and id resolution
+* The standard version which allows publishers to include the module with full functionalities, like hashing email addresses and identity resolution
-* the minimal version, which allows publishers to deploy a smaller bundle with minimal features, including identity resolution.
+* The minimal version, which allows publishers to deploy a smaller bundle with minimal features, including identity resolution.

-Add the **full** LiveIntent ID to your Prebid.js package with:
+Add the **full** LiveIntent Identity module to your Prebid.js package with:
 {: .alert.alert-info :}
 gulp build --modules=userId,liveIntentIdSystem

-Add the **minimal** LiveIntent ID to your Prebid.js package with:
+Add the **minimal** LiveIntent Identity module to your Prebid.js package with:
 {: .alert.alert-info :}
 LiveConnectMode=minimal gulp build --modules=liveIntentIdSystem